codemonument/deno_codeup/README.md

 # codeup - A Portable VSCode Manager

-A manager for portable vscode installation currently Windows only
+A CLI tool by @codemonument named "codeup" to manage Portable VSCode installations (currently for windows only)

 Language: Typescript
 Run via: deno / as portable cli